dwkns/sublime-ruby-iTerm2/README.md

 # Sublime Ruby Terminal

-> Two build systems for Sublime Text 3 which runs your .rb files in the Terminal.
+> A build system for Sublime Text 3 which runs your .rb files in the Terminal.
 OS X only.

 ### What does it do?
 Opens a terminal window and passes your current .rb file to the default Ruby or RSpec.

 With Ruby this is useful when you have a script which requires user input (such as gets.chomp) something the Sublime console doesn't allow.
-The RSpec build system is there for completeness.
+The RSpec build system is there so your tests run in the same enviroment as your scripts.

-If Terminal is not open, it will be opened.

-If Terminal is open the front window will be used.
-If no window is open one will be created.

-If Terminal is open and the front window is busy, a new Tab will be used.
+The package also includes 4 code snippets describe, context, it and expect which make writing RSpec tests easier.

 ---